 Yep.

-In all the time since Friends First (now Aviva) introduced their Reviewable policies, they have never increased their premium
+Since Friends First (now Aviva) introduced their Reviewable policies, they have never increased their premium.

 So you could get lucky.